 The calculator makes a simple analysis of the impact of inflation on your salary over seven years, assuming that you have received a 5% pay increase over that time.
 The calculator goes on to estimate the effect that the pay cap will have on the value of your pay if the pay cap continues until 2020 (using government estimates of inflation).

-The calculator will also enable you share this information on social media and email the Chancellor of the Exchequer, Phillip Hammond and your constituency MP.
+The calculator will also enable you to share this information on social media and email Cabinet Office minister, David Lidington, and your constituency MP.

 Some PCS members report that by the end of each month they face difficult choices between paying bills and putting food on the table.
 Let us know: